Posted on Leave a comment

 NOTE: I do all this in the hopes that some of the ideas that I’ve had will inspire you with ways you can maybe solve problems or improve your own setup.
 As goatherds, we’re always learning, right?

 Below is the floor plan of our barn, just to orient you.
-This post is about the Goat Space, near the top of the drawing.
+This post is about the Goat Space, near the top of the drawing, where we have an 18′ x 50′ open space.
+This space can be divided or left open as the seasonal needs of our goats dictate (see more on this here).

 Barn Floor Plan